ChatGPT overview: models, features, prices explained

 Features that make ChatGPT more useful

-Over the months, OpenAI has added several useful features that make working with ChatGPT easier.
-They address several shortcomings of ChatGPT.
+Over time, OpenAI has added several useful features that make working with ChatGPT easier.

 Canvas